prahaladbelavadi/info/iifet.md

 - Stay physically and mentally sound.
 You're more efficient when fit.
 - Build something that can scale.
 Anything that cannot scale has limited scope.

+# Personal:
+- Use a notebook to make a list of stuff at morning that need to be accomplished by the day's end(helps you stay focussed and on track for the rest of the day without getting distracted.)

 ## Ideals
 - You are the average of the five people you surround yourself with.